Celebrating Silversea’s 30th Anniversary, We Honor Our Past and Look Forward to Our Spirit of Innovation

 “No matter which suite you were in, you were welcomed to the club,” Schott says.
 “It wasn’t like a club you had to be admitted to, and we didn’t want to use the term ‘country club.’
 But once you walked out of your accommodation you were on par with everyone on the ship.
 Everyone onboard was equal and comfortable.”

 Cruise lines talk about work vacations today, but as long ago as 1997, Silversea has made it easier for the business world to stay on top of the investments that helped pay for their travel.
-Silversea added Financial Fax, a daily personalized record that tracked up to 30 stocks, mutual funds and options, delivered to a guest at the close of markets, at a cost of $6 a day.
-And Silversea was among the first cruise line to install CD players in guest suites.
+Silversea added Financial Fax, a daily personalized record that tracked up to 30 stocks, mutual funds and options, delivered it to a guest at the close of markets, at a cost of $6 a day.
+And Silversea was among the first cruise lines to install CD players in guest suites.

 During its second year of operation, Silversea burst onto Condé Nast Traveler’s Reader’s Choice Awards in a major way.
 The line was not only voted the highest-scoring cruise line, but it also managed to score higher than any travel company, including such esteemed and venerable brands as Shangri-La, Ritz-Carlton and Dallas’ Mansion on Turtle Creek.